 For registration questions or guidance to river and polo kayaking, contact Gilbert at: <Gilbert01 at cox dot net>

 John O’Hagan is a San Diego native who loves the ocean and enjoys paddling his SUP.
 He especially likes to paddle near dolphins and watch them play.
 You can find him most Saturday mornings paddling somewhere along the San Diego coast.

 For trip questions, contact John at: <coachohagan at san dot rr dot com> or the listed trip organizer.

 Chris Griffith has been paddling the waters of Southern California for the past 10+ years and is BCU 3 Star paddler.
 He enjoys spending time on the water discussing paddling, technology, or his twins.

 For questions or comments about this website, the club’s emails and newsletters, contact Chris at: <chris.griffith at gmail dot com>

 Jay Murdock has kayaked since 2005 as a member of the San Diego Kayak Club, has led paddles in Southern California, and kayak/backpack trips in the Sierras.
 He has canoed the 50 mile Lake Chelan in Washington, river rafted in Utah, Idaho, California, Colorado, and Alaska, and was an instructor with Summit Expeditions (now Summit Adventure), which offers courses similar to Outward Bound.

 Kayaking is a terrific way to enjoy the ocean and the Baja in particular without having to stand too many night watches.
-Robin now spends his time kayaking, hiking and camping in Baja, or listening to Italian Opera.
+Robin spent much of his time kayaking, hiking and camping in Baja, or listening to Italian Opera.